 Downtime affects the entire business operations, leading to a loss in revenue, customer dissatisfaction, and brand damage.
 AIOps correlates disparate data and derives insights that diagnose and resolve the issue faster, resulting in dramatically reduced costs.
 Additionally, predictive analytics uses machine learning algorithms to study past incidents and identify trends that are signs of an imminent outage.

 With cloud services offering unlimited scalability, more organizations are moving towards hosting their resources on the cloud.
 Therefore, enterprises are looking at ways to optimize cloud costs.

 Cloud cost optimization is the process of reducing your overall cloud costs by identifying mismanaged resources, reserving capacity to secure higher discounts, eliminating waste, and “right-sizing” services.
-Research by Gartner estimates that as much as 70% of cloud costs are wasted.
 Therefore, the best ways to optimize these costs include the following –

 ● Look for unused resources

 The easiest way to optimize cloud costs is to identify and remove unused resources.
 For example, the admin might take up a temporary server but may forget to turn it off when the task is completed.
 Or he/she may fail to remove storage attached to jobs they terminate.
 In any case, an organization’s cloud services bills will include charges for resources they once purchased but no longer use and can be reduced to this extent.